alveslusca16/alveslusca16/README.md

 ### Hi there 👋
 - 🔭 I’m  student
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning html and css
-- 🤔 I’m looking for help with html
+- 🤔 I’m looking for help with html and css